Today, you can be part of the change taking root on the land.

 LodgePole Arts Alliance (LPAA) is leading a transformative initiative to create Canada’s first publicly accessible, Indigenous-owned, operated, programmed, and animated land-based arts studio complex.

-Long before European settlement, the land was home to Huron-Wendat, Haudenosaunee, and Anishinaabe peoples who lived in deep connection with its forests, fields, and marshlands.
+Choosing Ka’tarohkwi and the County of Frontenac location was not accidental.
+Long before European settlement, the land was home to Huron-Wendat, Haudenosaunee, and Anishinaabe Peoples who lived in deep connection with its forests, fields, and marshlands.

-Our vision is to create a space where the Land itself becomes part of the creative process — a place for inspiration, expression, and belonging.
+Our vision is to create a space where the Land itself becomes part of the creative process.
+We are eager to work with the Ka’tarohkwi/City of Kingston and a range of community partners to preserve this natural landscape and its beauty for all Kingstonian’s, visitors, and partners alike.

 As you consider how you want to make a difference, we invite you to be part of reclaiming and re-imagining this land as a living space for Indigenous artists, knowledge keepers, and conservation-led stewardship.